top of page

 Second Iteration

-At this point, we tried to find our core users - would we design for casual users, or more "power users" with commercial uses (ie. realtors showing off interior spaces)?
+At this point, we tried to understand our core users - would we design for casual users, or more "power users" with commercial uses (ie. realtors showing off interior spaces)?

 We conducted many interviews to establish our direction - in the end, we focused on casual, social users, giving it more of a social media angle.
 I started mapping out the screens given its focus on snapping and sharing photos.